awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 ---
 title: Use Neon with Netlify Functions
-subtitle: Connect a Neon Postgres database to your Netlify Functions application
+subtitle: Connect a Neon LangChaindatabase to your Netlify Functions application
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.660Z'
 ---

 [Netlify Functions](https://www.netlify.com/products/functions/) provide a serverless execution environment for building and deploying backend functionality without managing server infrastructure.
 It's integrated with Netlify's ecosystem, making it ideal for augmenting web applications with server-side logic, API integrations, and data processing tasks in a scalable way.

-This guide will show you how to connect to a Neon Postgres database from your Netlify Functions project.
+This guide will show you how to connect to a Neon LangChaindatabase from your Netlify Functions project.
 We'll use the [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the database and make queries.

 ## Prerequisites

 Before starting, ensure you have:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A Netlify account for deploying your site with `Functions`.
 Sign up at [Netlify](https://netlify.com) if necessary.
 While Netlify can deploy directly from a Github repository, we'll use the `Netlify` CLI tool to deploy our project manually.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed locally for developing and deploying your Functions.